-Tuition, assessments costs, and unpaid student teaching present a financial barrier to some participants in teacher preparation programs
+Tuition, assessment costs, and unpaid student teaching present financial barriers to some participants in teacher preparation programs

-Several costs are cited by new teachers and teacher preparation program staff as a barrier to attending traditional teacher preparation programs.
+Several costs are cited by new teachers and teacher preparation program staff as barriers to attending traditional teacher preparation programs.
 Seventy-three percent of new teachers surveyed by JLARC who attended traditional preparation programs reported at least one cost associated with preparation (tuition and fees, cost of licensing tests, unpaid student teaching) to be a moderate or significant barrier to completing their preparation program.
 In addition, staff from 10 of the 14 traditional preparation programs at Virginia's public higher education institutions cited financial concerns as a top reason why teacher candidates did not enter or complete their program (sidebar).